 Some people with migraines experience hallucinations during or right before a migraine.
 These hallucinations are often visual.
 A person might see spots and colors that are not there or other unusual images.

-Some people experience hallucinations that doctors associate with sleep disorders.
-The hallucinations commonly appear as a person falls asleep or wakes.
+Some people experience hallucinations that doctors associate with

 In some cases, the hallucination occurs with an episode of sleep paralysis, which happens when a person wakes up and is temporarily unable to move.

 Treating sleep disorders may help ease symptoms.
 In some cases, knowing that the hallucinations happen because of brain changes during the sleep cycle can make them less frightening.